-19. DUTIES OF THE CANTEEN MANAGER
+20. DUTIES OF THE CANTEEN MANAGER

-19.1.
+20.1.
 Duties of the Canteen Manager include:

-• Operate and manage the Centre's canteen facilities including purchasing, storage and sale of supplies.

-- Responsible for the accounting of all provisions purchased, sold and held by the canteen. - Ensure adequate staffing of the canteen.
-No registered athletes or persons under 15 are to be canteen staff. - Organise coffee van / ice cream van for weekly competitions and collect monies from the coffee van / ice cream van (percentage of sales is given to the Centre). - Ensure auditable documentation is maintained. - Organise / Co-ordinate BBQ's including provision and payment for gas bottles. - Ensure monies are transferred to the Treasurer/bank account as soon as practical following each competition. - Submit a written report to the Secretary for inclusion in the Annual Report of the Centre.
+- Operate and manage the Centre's canteen facilities including purchasing, storage and sale of supplies. - Canteen supplies are to include healthy eating choices. - Responsible for the accounting of all provisions purchased, sold and held by the canteen. - Ensure adequate staffing of the canteen.
+No registered athletes, or persons under 15 are to be canteen staff or inside the canteen. - Organise coffee van / ice cream van for weekly competitions and collect monies from the coffee van / ice cream van (a percentage of their sales are forwarded to the Centre). - Ensure auditable documentation is maintained. - Organise / Co-ordinate BBQ's including provision and payment for gas bottles. - Ensure monies are transferred to the Treasurer/bank account as soon as practical following each competition. - Submit a written report to the Secretary for inclusion in the Annual Report of the Centre.

-20. DUTIES OF THE PUBLICITY AND SPONSORSHIP MANAGER
+21. DUTIES OF THE PUBLICITY AND SPONSORSHIP MANAGER

-20.1.
+21.1.
 Duties of the Publicity Manager include:

-- Advertise the activities of the Centre throughout the local community. - Draft and submit Media Releases concerning Centre activities and achievements. - Co-ordinate sponsorship and advertising for the Centre Orange Book. - Co-ordinate lane and website advertising for Centre sponsors. - Maintain liaison with Centre sponsors throughout the season. - Co-ordinate PMH fundraising day activities and ensure funds are forwarded to the Association on completion. - Ensure publicity articles are forwarded to the Association. - Submit a written report to the Secretary for inclusion in the Annual Report of the Centre
+- Advertise the activities of the Centre throughout the local community. - Draft and submit Media Releases concerning Centre activities and significant achievements. - Co-ordinate sponsorship and advertising for the Centre Orange Book. - Co-ordinate lane and website advertising for Centre sponsors. - Maintain liaison with Centre sponsors throughout the season. - Co-ordinate Perth Children's Hospital (PCH) fundraising day activities and ensure funds are forwarded to the Association on completion. - Ensure publicity articles are forwarded to the Association. - Submit a written report to the Secretary for inclusion in the Annual Report of the Centre.

-21. DUTIES OF THE FIRST AID OFFICER
+22. DUTIES OF THE FIRST AID OFFICER

-21.1.
+22.1.
 Duties of the First Aid Officer include:

-- Must have an accredited certificate in first aid. - Ensure there is a designated qualified first aid person at each centre competition. - On call at Centre competition meetings to assist to any injuries or illnesses sustained by the athletes or spectators. - Notify the parent or guardian of any injured athlete immediately. - Ensure all injuries are recorded in the First Aid Incident register and responsible to notify WALA of all accidents. - Ensure first aid supplies are stocked and in date, and ensure ice packs are readily available. - Provide sunscreen at each Centre competition.
+- Must have an accredited certificate in first aid. - Ensure there is a designated qualified first aid person at each centre competition. - On call at Centre competition meetings (Club rostered BBQ duty) to assist to any injuries or illnesses sustained by the athletes or spectators. - Notify the parent or guardian of any injured athlete immediately. - Ensure all injuries are recorded in the First Aid Incident register and notify LAWA of all accidents. - Ensure first aid supplies are stocked and in date, and ensure ice packs are readily available. - Provide sunscreen at each Centre competition.
 Sunscreen to be accessible near the canteen area for athletes use. - Submit a written report to the Secretary for inclusion in the Annual Report of the Centre.